Staten Island Peace Conference: Aftermath

 The Congressmen returned to Philadelphia and reported that Lord Howe "has no propositions to make us" and that "America is to expect nothing but total unconditional submission."
-John Adams learned many years later that his name was on a list of people who were specifically excluded from any pardon offers the Howes might make.
+Adams learned many years later that his name was on a list of people who were specifically excluded from any pardon offers the Howes might make.
 Congress published the committee's report without comment.
 Because Lord Howe did not also publish an account of the meeting, the meeting's outcome was perceived by many as a sign of British weakness, but many Loyalists and some British observers suspected that the Congressional report had misrepresented the meeting.
 One British commentator wrote of the meeting: "They met, they talked, they parted.
 And now nothing remains but to fight it out."
 Lord Howe reported the failure of the conference to his brother, and both made preparations to continue the campaign for New York City.
 Four days after the conference, British troops landed on Manhattan and occupied New York City.

-Parliamentary debate over the terms of the diplomatic mission and its actions prompted some opposition Whig members essentially to boycott parliamentary proceedings.
-The next major peace effort occurred in 1778, when the British sent commissioners led by the Earl of Carlisle to occupied Philadelphia.
+British parliamentary debate over the terms of the diplomatic mission and its actions prompted some Whig members of Parliament essentially to boycott parliamentary proceedings.
+The next major peace effort occurred in 1778, when the British sent the Carlisle Peace Commission led by Lord Carlisle to British-occupied Philadelphia.
 They were authorized to treat with Congress as a body and offered self-government that was roughly equivalent to dominion status.
 The effort was undermined by the planned withdrawal of British troops from Philadelphia and by American demands that the commissioners were not authorized to grant.

-The house in which the conference took place is now preserved as a museum within Conference House Park, a city park.
+The house in which the Staten Island conference took place is now preserved as a museum within Conference House Park, a city park.
 It is a National Historic Landmark, and is listed on the National Register of Historic Places.